-The above definition hints at an abstraction from other concepts to divide installations, in particular from physical units such as boilers, kilns, distillation columns, CHP11 units etc. The difference can be one in space (one sub-installation can encompass several units12, but also one physical unit can serve several sub-installations13), but also with regard to the time dimension (one and the same physical unit can be used consecutively for different sub-installations14.
+The above definition hints at a deviation from other concepts to divide installations, in particular from physical units such as boilers, kilns, distillation columns, CHP12 units etc. The difference can be one in space (one sub-installation can encompass several units13, but also one physical unit can serve several sub-installations14), but also with regard to the time dimension (one and the same physical unit can be used consecutively for different sub-installations15.
 A detailed example of the split of an installation into sub-installations is presented in section 4.5.
-Further examples (including further steps to calculate the allocation) can be found in guidance document No. 2.
+Further examples (including further steps to calculate the allocation) can be found in GD 2.

-9 For EU ETS purposes it must be kept in mind that a benchmark is not an emission limit value that must be achieved by an installation.
+10 For EU ETS purposes it must be kept in mind that a benchmark is not an emission limit value that must be achieved by an installation.
 The benchmark is just one of several input values required for sharing the total available number of allowances among EU ETS participants.

-10 Annex I of the FAR contains product definitions.
+11 Annex I of the FAR contains product definitions.
 They do not always refer to saleable quantities.
 More details are discussed in section 6.8.

-11 Combined Heat and Power production, also referred to as cogeneration.
+12 Combined Heat and Power production, also referred to as cogeneration.

-12 E.g. the mineral oil refinery benchmark may encompass a dozen or more units situated on a site of some km2.
+13 E.g. the mineral oil refinery benchmark may encompass a dozen or more units situated on a site of multiple km2.

-13 E.g. where a boiler produces steam that is used for heating several production processes belonging to different other sub-installations.
+14 E.g. where a boiler produces steam that is used for heating several production processes belonging to different other sub-installations.

-14 E.g. where in one reactor different chemicals are produced throughout the year, or where a paper machine can be switched between various paper grades.
+15 E.g. where in one reactor different chemicals are produced throughout the year, or where a paper machine can be switched between various paper grades.

-The same concept is also applicable to the so-called "fall-back approaches", i.e. rules for allocation to parts of installations that are not covered by product benchmarks.
+The same concept is also applicable to the "fall-back approaches", i.e. rules for allocation to parts of installations that are not covered by product benchmarks.
 These are: